copilot-emacs/copilot.el/readme.md

 ## Installation

+0. Ensure your Emacs version is at least 27.

 1. Install [Node.js](https://nodejs.org/en/download/) (only support 12.x to 17.x, limited by upstream).
 Workaround for node.js v18+ users: install an old version of node.js via [nvm](https://github.com/nvm-sh/nvm#installing-and-updating) and set `copilot-node-executable` to it.

 2. Setup `copilot.el` as described in the next section.